 Adrian Hufnagl

-Diploma engineer in Media and Human‑Centered Computing at TU Vienna
+Diploma Engineer in Media and Human-Centered Computing, TU Vienna

 Tech stack